Kyle Tucker Player Props: Astros vs. Rangers

 Rangers Pitching Rankings

-- The 10.3 strikeouts per nine innings compiled by the Rangers pitching staff ranks fourth in the league.
+- The pitching staff for the Rangers has a collective 10.2 K/9, the fourth-best in the league.

-- The Rangers have a 3.95 team ERA that ranks 10th across all league pitching staffs.
+- The Rangers have the eighth-ranked team ERA across all MLB pitching staffs (3.80).

-- The Rangers allow the fourth-fewest home runs in baseball (10 total, 0.8 per game).
+- Rangers pitchers combine to surrender 12 home runs (0.9 per game), the sixth-fewest in the league.

-- Perez (1-1) makes the start for the Rangers, his third of the season.
+- Gray (1-1) pitches for the Rangers to make his third start this season.

-- The lefty last appeared on Saturday against the Chicago Cubs, when he tossed five innings, allowing two earned runs while giving up five hits.
+- The right-hander last pitched on Sunday against the Chicago Cubs, when he threw 5 2/3 innings, allowing two earned runs while giving up six hits.

 © 2023 Data Skrive.
 All rights reserved.